eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 5. Run [_posterior predictive
    checks_](https://docs.pymc.io/notebooks/posterior_predictive.html) (a.k.a.
-   PPCs): sample from your posterior, plug it back in to your model, and "generate new data sets".
+   PPCs): sample from your posterior, plug it back in to your model, and “generate new data sets”.
 PyMC3 even has a nice function to do all this for
    you: `pm.sample_ppc`.
 But what do you do with these new data sets?
 That's a question only you can answer!
 The point of a PPC is to see if the generated data sets reproduce patterns you care about in the observed real data set,